csc301-fall-2021/team-project-9-greenpeeps/deliverable-1/planning.md

 - Licensing discussion wrap up from last weeks meeting
   - We would say we would inquire to our class about the licensing.
 He gravitated towards “You will only share the code under an open-source license with the partner but agree to not distribute it in any way to any other entity or individual.”
 BUT he says it looks all good.
 Also fine if it is completely open source.
 By default, we will go with this option and plan to transfer ownership of the code to Jeffrey after course.

-What were the outcomes of each meeting?
+The main outcomes of the meeting include:
 - We discussed the scope, which ideas we will implement and which ideas we will leave to future developers.
 - We came to a good consensus about the overall feel of the app based off of examples that Jeffrey provided us.
 - Decided to go with the marketing strategy of “increase your green footprint” instead of “decrease your carbon footprint”.
 - Came to a rough conclusion for licensing.
 Code will likely be provided open source, and ownership of the code will be transferred to Jeffrey after course concludes.
 The seven of us just want the code to show off to potential employers via our GitHub.
 - The next meeting is currently scheduled for 4 to 5pm on Sunday, October 17th, 2021.

-You must provide meeting minutes.
+Meeting Minutes:
  - 4:00 to 4:08: Scope & Features
  - 4:08 to 4:20: Discussing the email Jefrrey sent us and why he likes the visuals that he does.
  - 4:20 to 4:30: Nathan talks about the marketing idea that he wrote about above.